 Anxiety and Depression

-- Talk with a therapist or counselor.
+- Talk with a therapist or counselor

-- Join a support group.
+- Join a support group

-- Anxiety and antidepressant medications.
+- Take anxiety and antidepressant medications

-Some ways to fight fatigue include:
+Some ways to fight it are:

 - Supplement shakes to boost your nutrition